jankupczyk/currency-calculator/README.md

 # currency-calculator

 <h2>
   Currency calculator made with pure JS and CSS.
+Consumes
-  <a href="https://api.exchangeratesapi.io/latest">Consumes exchange rates api.</a>
+  <a href="https://api.exchangeratesapi.io/latest"> exchange rates api.</a>
 </h2>

 ## How to use?